Yedidya1/Design-and-Implementation-of-Multi-Channel-Voltage-Supply-System/README.md

 <img width="770" alt="full_connections_scheme" src="https://github.com/user-attachments/assets/91e65abd-ff0d-4a83-9744-38653927f7c7" />

+## **Development Tools and Environments:**
+This project was developed using the following tools and technologies:
+- **Programming and RTL Languages:** VHDL for FPGA design, Python for software development.
+- **FPGA Development Environment:** Xilinx Vivado for RTL design, synthesis, and implementation.
+- **Software Tools:** Python for the user interface, with the `pyserial` library for UART communication.
+- **Hardware Platform:** FPGA development board and AD5372 DAC array.
+- **Compilation and Debugging:** Vivado for FPGA simulation and hardware debugging.

 ## **Communication Flow:**
 1. Users specify desired voltages for each channel using the software by manually entering the channel number and desired voltage or by uploading a file with a table containing that data regarding multiple channels.
 2. The software converts and sends the data to the FPGA via the UART protocol using the USB port.